-Gangs in the U.S. include groups like organized ethnic motorcycle clubs, prison gangs, local street gangs, and national street gangs.
-There are about 20,000 gangs in the U.S., with over one million members.
-Many of these gangs started and still exist in urban places.
+Gangs in the U.S. include prison gangs, local street gangs, and national street gangs.
+There are about 33,000 gangs in the U.S., with over one million members.
+Many of these gangs started and still exist in urban areas.
 For example, national street gangs developed in major cities like Chicago and New York City but later grew in other cities like Washington D.C. and Albuquerque.
-Gangs are present in all 50 states, all the U.S. territories, and the District of Columbia.
-Read along to learn about gangs by state.
+Gangs are active in all 50 states, all U.S. territories, and the District of Columbia.

 American gangs are responsible for about 48% of violent crimes in most jurisdictions.
 Major cities and suburban surroundings experience most gang activities, especially gang-related violent crimes.

 Gangs are known to engage in gambling, arms and drug trafficking, white-collar crimes like fraud, identity theft, counterfeiting, and nontraditional prostitution and human trafficking activities.
 Nowadays, gangs are participating in more nontraditional crimes like mortgage fraud and identity theft.
 These new nontraditional crimes create lower visibility and higher profitability.
 Moreover, gang members are more likely to be involved or arrested for alcohol and drug abuse than non-gang members.

 While some neighborhood gangs are affiliated with national-level gangs, many are much smaller.
 Even with this difference, much of the violence perpetuated by gangs is done by these types of gangs.
 Neighborhood or local gangs are much more concerned with protecting their area, or turf, from larger gangs.
 This is usually done using weapons that are a danger to others in the community.

 Some members of these gangs that are more established nationally are recruited from local or neighborhood-based gangs.
 This shows that gang membership can change based on the activities of the members.